danielrosehill/Claude-Slash-Commands/commands/public/recurrent-tasks/index-repo.md

 Do not include any additional information about the repos (like last commit, stargazers, count).
 Just this data.

 Whether adding or updating the index page, include today's date and note it as a "last updated" date at the top of the README

+You can assume that the file I created to provide you with the list of repos to be added is throwaway data: after creating or updating the formatted readme, you can delete this file.